 Best Dog Thermometers: Quick Picks

-- iProven Pet Thermometer [Best Overall] — The iProven Pet Thermometer received the best reviews of any pet thermometer we examined, and your pooch’s posterior will surely appreciate the flexible tip.
+- #1 iProven Pet Thermometer [Best Overall]: The iProven Pet Thermometer received the best reviews of any pet thermometer we examined, and your pooch’s posterior will surely appreciate the flexible tip.

-- Hurinan Digital Pet Thermometer [Easiest to Use] — The Hurinan Thermometer’s angled handle makes it very easy to hold and use.
+- #2 Hurinan Digital Pet Thermometer [Easiest to Use]: The Hurinan Thermometer’s angled handle makes it very easy to hold and use.
 Additionally, it features a large display screen, which makes it easy to see your pet’s temperature.

-- Care Touch Digital Thermometer [Most Affordable] — Most of the thermometers we reviewed are about the same price, but if you’re trying to save every possible penny, go ahead and pick up the Care Touch Thermometer.
+- #3 ADC Veterinary Thermometer [Most Affordable]: Most of the thermometers we reviewed are about the same price, but if you’re trying to save every possible penny, this model will save you a bit of cash.

 Where Do You, Uh, Put It?